dgreenheck/ez-tree/README.md

 # Running Standalone App Locally

-To run the standalone app locally, you first need to build the EZ Tree library before running the app.
+To run the standalone app locally, you first need to build the EZ-Tree library before running the app.

 ```bash
 npm install